catalinestoica/lab/README.md

 ### Requirements

-- make a new package called exercise5
+- make a new package called exercise5 inside your current lab package
 - implement the Class Diagram with the same requirements as at Exercise 3, but `take care that here are other relations between classes`
 - in the main method also write as comments the relations between classes